Trainee and associate placements

 Trainee counsellors are those who have not yet completed full counsellor training.
 To be considered you must meet the following criteria:

-- To be in the second year of an approved Diploma course or equivalent;
+- To be in the second year of a BACP/UKCP/BPS approved or RQF accredited Diploma course or equivalent;

-- Have some counselling experience (as practitioner) is preferable though not essential;
+- Have some counselling experience (as a practitioner) is preferable though not essential;

 - Have experience of personal counselling or therapy (either individual or group).
 All trainees must be in personal counselling for the duration of the placement.